 - Set the slow cooker to a low heat and allow it to simmer for 6 hours.

-- Once the time has elapsed, filter the oil through a sieve or cheesecloth filter – the remaining oil is what you’re after.
+- Once the time has elapsed, filter the oil through a sieve or cheesecloth filter.
+The oil that remains is what you’re after.

-Note, if you don’t have a pressure cooker, you can also bring a medium sized pot of water to a simmer (not boiling) and place a heat-resistant glass bowl on top of that with the rosemary and sunflower oil inside and cover with a lid or thick cloth.
+Note that if you don’t have a pressure cooker, you can also bring a medium-sized pot of water to a simmer (not boiling) and place a heat-resistant glass bowl on top of that with the rosemary and sunflower oil inside.
+Then cover it with a lid or thick cloth.

-Option 2 is really simple, it just takes a lot longer.
-Place a cup of rosemary in a seal-able glass container and then fill the container with your carrier oil (extra virgin olive oil also works well).
+The second option is really simple, it just takes a lot longer to do.
+Place a cup of rosemary in a sealable glass container and then fill the container with your carrier oil (extra virgin olive oil also works well).
 Then simply leave the jar on a sunny windowsill or outside in the sun for about a week.
 Filter the oil through a sieve or cheesecloth and voila!
 You’ve got yourself some rosemary oil.

-Rosemary has played a real part in my life – outside of healthcare and my passion for natural products.
-By learning how this plant plays such an important role in nature first hand, I gained my first insights into the workings of the so-called ‘natural way’ as a child.
-Experience like that is truly priceless.
-On the other hand, the logical adult in me is inspired by how much influence a simple herb could have on the history of our species.
+Rosemary has played a real part in my life.
+And that’s even outside of healthcare and my passion for natural products.
+By learning how this plant plays such an important role in nature firsthand, I gained my first insights into the workings of the so-called ‘natural way’ as a child.
+An experience like that is truly priceless.
+On the other hand, the logical adult in me is inspired by how much influence a simple herb has on the history of our species.

-From inspiring myth and legend to healing those affected by all means of ailments – rosemary is more than just a herb.
+From inspiring myth and legend to healing those affected by all means of ailments, rosemary is more than just an herb.
 It’s really a solution, a tool – perhaps even a symbol.
 A symbol of how if we take the time to really focus on our surroundings and our environment, we’ll realize that everything we’ve ever really needed is quite often right in front of eyes, waiting to be discovered, utilized, or harnessed.
 Its ability to heal, reduce inflammation, and treat acne, hair, lice, and more, is truly wondrous.